QuickDapp/QuickDapp-OLD/docs/smart-contracts/abis-and-addresses.md

 * `getDeployedContractInfo` - returns ABU and address of a contract on a given chain.
 * `getMulticall3Info` - returns address of [Multicall3](https://www.multicall3.com/) contract on the current chain. _(Note: the address should be the same on every chain)_.

+!!!
+In production build modes the code generator will only write the `generated.ts` file if it doesn't already exist.
+This is to make it easy to do CI builds and cloud deployments without needing to checkout and compile your contracts repositories as well.
+!!!